Chris Mueller scores overtime winner as Toronto Marlies take Game 1 over Utica | Maple Leafs Hotstove

 – Chris Mueller netted the sixth playoff game winner of his career and led all skaters with seven shots.

 – Dmytro Timashov produced a superb Game 1 performance and registered two primary assists.
-He also drew the penalty which led to the game-winning goal.
+He also drew the penalty that led to the game-winning goal.

 – Both goaltenders were excellent, as predicted, and Toronto required 47 shots to beat Thatcher Demko on three occasions.
 Garret Sparks posted 32 saves for the victory but don’t be surprised if Sheldon Keefe turns to Calvin Pickard for Game 2 on Sunday.